ABOUT

 ARCHES is a statewide public-private partnership built on California’s long-standing H2 and renewable energy leadership to serve as the applicant and organizer for a statewide H2 hub.

 The State—led by GO-Biz alongside other state agencies, the legislature, local governments, and the State’s institutions of higher education, including UC and two of its affiliated national laboratories—provides vision, leadership, oversight, accountability, and matching funds.
 Industry partners bring deep technical expertise and capability for building an H2 network in California and significant in-kind matching capacity.
-Local governments, environmental justice advocates, nonprofits, and organized labor bring a strong focus on community engagement, public health, environmental protection, workforce development, and other issues of critical importance to ARCHES.
+Local governments, environmental justice advocates, nonprofits, and organized labor bring a strong focus on workforce development, community involvement, public health, environmental protection, and other issues of critical importance to ARCHES.

 Why a California renewable H2 hub is poised to succeed and meet California’s needs

 The IIJA requires at least one Hub to produce H2 using renewable resources.
-California’s leadership and early efforts on transitioning to 100% renewable, zero-carbon electricity, and developing H2 infrastructure makes the State especially competitive to win a renewable clean H2 hub award.
 California’s extensive renewables portfolio will be essential to power electrolyzers that make clean, renewable H2, decarbonize sectors that are hard to electrify directly, and develop long-duration energy storage solutions.

 An H2 hub is an excellent investment of California resources.
-It will fast-track the development and implementation of H2 infrastructure in California, grow California’s clean energy economy, advance environmental justice goals by accelerating the transition to zero-emissions technologies in polluted communities, provide good high-road union careers and clean energy job training to California’s workforce, provide R&D funding to develop the technological innovations needed to advance clean H2 technology, and kickstart California’s H2 marketplace, maintaining California’s competitive edge as the new H2 economy emerges.
+It will fast-track the development and implementation of H2 infrastructure in California, grow California’s clean energy economy, provide good union careers and job training to California’s workforce, provide R&D funding to develop the technological innovations needed to advance clean H2 technology, and kickstart California’s H2 marketplace, maintaining California’s competitive edge as the new H2 economy emerges.

 The H2 economy also presents real opportunities to retain and expand California’s clean energy workforce, which will build out the vast renewable energy generation needed to power electrolyzers and implement H2 production, storage, delivery, and end-use technologies.
 The conversion of significant fossil fuel distribution infrastructure will also allow for sustained employment otherwise at risk in the transition to clean energy.